Oracle Java Licensing Negotiations

 - Standard terms favor Oracle significantly.

-- Solution: Insist on customized terms aligning with your business needs.
+- Solution: Insist on customized terms that align with your business needs.

 Example of Pitfall Avoidance: Company A negotiates explicitly to license Java per physical server core, avoiding surprise compliance costs due to virtualization clusters.